jaishanburton/Blog-Fairness-in-SIM-via-OT/blog.md

 <a name="fig9"></a>

 ![figure9](/images/figure9.png)

-<u>*Figure 9 : Impact of β on Outreach Probability Distributions: Balancing Fairness and Efficiency*</u>
 </center>

 Now that we have our metric to determine if a distribution is fair and efficient, we want to focus on an algorithm to select the right seeds.